EsNFish/fish-udacity-capstone/README.md

 There are two main roles, vet-admins who can perform all requests and vet-techs who can do everything but delete requests

 <h3>Unit tests</h3>
-Make sure the database you are using has a database titles pet_checkin_test
+Make sure the database you are using has a database titled pet_checkin_test

+Make sure to have run `source setup.sh` to load the environment variables

 With that you just need to execute `python -m test_owner` to run a test, no other set up needed